 When we first moved to San Miguel, we held retreats, etc. in a small location and offered classes, workshops, and treatments by a handful of practitioners.
 In 2010, we moved to a larger place where we could have more practitioners and guest rooms for our retreatants.
 We also wanted to create a community of healers and a community center for healing.
 The thought of people coming to a vibrant community, integrative healing center to visit healers and to participate in Yoga, Pilates, Qi Gong, meditation, etc. excited us.
 So, we found the lovely, 300 year-old hacienda that we are in right now and we moved our center into it.

-In the past two and a half years, I’ve created my dream.
+In the past three years, I’ve created my dream.
 It is my mission.
-We now have 22 practitioners offering a variety of services and classes.
-We also have 6 guest rooms where people come for retreats and to partake in our services.
+We now have 18 practitioners offering a variety of services and classes.
+We also have 4 guest rooms where people come for retreats and to partake in our services.
 We offer a full Integrative Health program where people can come and be seen by a team of practitioners.
 And, we enjoy a solid reputation of being the largest and most comprehensive healing center in Mexico.
 People come from all over the world to utilize our services and we also have a large, local population who come frequently and consider this as their “home” for healing.
 So, my passion continues and the vision to create a healing space for others is still alive.
 Hope you can come for a visit!